MetaCSV/MetaCSV/README.md

 # Overview
 MetaCSV is an open specification for a CSV file description.
-This description is written in a small auxiliary CSV file that may be stored along wih the CSV file itself.
-This auxilary file should provide the informations necessary to read and type the content of the CSV file.
+This description is written in a small auxiliary CSV file that may be stored along with the CSV file itself.
+This auxiliary file should provide the information necessary to read and type the content of the CSV file.
 The standard extension is ".mcsv".

 MetaCSV aims to be simple and extensible.